websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/using-direct-synchronous-messaging.md

 # Using Direct Synchronous Messaging

 Direct synchronous messaging is the easiest way to block processing until all listeners receive a message.
-You call the `SynchronousMessageSender`'s `send(String, Message)` method, passing in a destination name and message instance.
+You call the `SynchronousMessageSender`'s `send(String, Message)` method and pass in a destination name and message instance.
 The `SynchronousMessageSender` uses the current thread to process message reception directly in each of the destination's registered message listeners.
 When listener processing completes, execution continues in the class that called the `send(String, Message)` method.
-The following example demonstrates using direct synchronous messaging.
+This example demonstrates using direct synchronous messaging.

 ## Send a Direct Synchronous Message